SU-CS308-22FA/TFF-NationalTeamSelector-Team07/README.md

 2. Search bar is not displaying on top of the items.

-## User Documentation
+## Developer Documentation

 ### How to obtain source code
-To obtain source code you need to clone repo.
+To obtain source code you need to clone the repo or you can manually download the "dev" branch to access all functionality of the app.

 ### The layout of the directory structure
-The project is composed of two main folders namely frontend and backend.
+The project is composed of two main folders named frontend and backend.
 1. Frontend
   - public: auto created, not much to think of
   - src